MOG Blog

 How to Choose the Right Mother Son Dance Song

 The tone of your song should reflect the tone of your relationship.
-A lighthearted, upbeat song can be just as meaningful as a tearjerker — if that's who you two actually are.

 2. What does your son want?

-3. How long is comfortable for you?
+3. How long feels comfortable?

 "The right song doesn't have to be perfect.
 It just has to feel like the two of you."